Brett Bodine Racing: Car No. 11 results

-Car No. 09 History
+Car No. 09 history

 2001 saw Brett Bodine Racing expand to a two car team for two races.
-Driven by the No. 11's car success Brett was able to field a second car, driven by brother Geoffrey, at both Bristol and Homestead with sponsorship from Smirnoff Ice and Miccosukee Casino, respectively.
+Driven by the No. 11's car success Brett was able to field a second car, driven by brother Geoff, at both Bristol and Homestead with sponsorship from Smirnoff Ice and Miccosukee Casino, respectively.
 Bodine finished 27th at Bristol and 37th at Homestead.
 The team was to continue to run a limited schedule in 2002 but was never able to find a primary sponsor.
 The No. 09 Brett Bodine Racing Fords never returned to the track, with the team number being reassigned to Phoenix Racing.